Try setting a free SSL certificate on the GCP load balancer using the gcloud command

 3. Create a health check

-4. Create a backend service
+4. Create the backend service

 6. Create a URL mapping